How to Choose the Best Vitamin D Supplement

 Highlights from Transparent Labs Vitamin D3 + K2

 The formula is allergen-free and carries Informed Choice certification.
-While priced at a premium, its thoughtful formulation provides excellent immune support.
+While priced at a premium, its thoughtful formulation provides excellent supplements for immune defense.

 Comparing Nutricost, Thorne, NOW, and Sports Research